 We're glad you're here.
 We serve the health care needs of all students enrolled at Western Michigan University.
 Every WMU student is eligible to receive services at Sindecuse Health Center whether they are insured or not.
-Please explore this site to discover the many services and health education opportunities available.
+Please explore our site to discover the many services and health education opportunities available.

 Coming to Orientation?
 We look forward to meeting you at the afternoon mixer with faculty and staff on Day 1.
-At our table we’ll have an insurance specialist, and a clinician or counselor available to answer your questions about access to care at WMU.
+At our table we’ll have an insurance specialist and a clinician or counselor available to answer your questions about access to care at WMU.
 Talk with our staff at a mixer if a student:

 - Is insured through Medicaid or an HMO

 - Requires continuing care for ADHD, allergies, counseling, injection therapy, etc.

 - Has special medical or mental health care needs

 All new students should take these steps before arriving on campus:

 - Fill out a patient insurance information form (if insured).

 - Make a photocopy of your insurance card front and back.

 - Download the Minor Authorization form to allow the health center to treat a student younger than 18.